 “Department” means the Department of Water Resources.

 “Direct Potable Reuse” (DPR) has the same meaning as in section 13561 of the Water Code.
 DPR does not require an environmental buffer.

+“Direct potable reuse project” or “DPR project” has the same meaning as in California Code of Regulations, title 22, section 64669.05.

 “Disclosable Building” has the same meaning as in section 1681 in California Code of Regulations, title 20.

-“Effective precipitation” (Peff) means modeled effective precipitation or 25% of total precipitation, whichever is smaller, in inches per year.
-Modeled effective precipitation will be updated annually by the Department and derived from the Department’s Cal-SIMETAW model using Spatial CIMIS data.
-Total precipitation will be updated annually and derived from Parameter-elevation Relationships on Independent Slopes Model data.
+“Effective precipitation” (Peff) means modeled effective precipitation or 25 percent of total precipitation, whichever is smaller, in inches per year.
+Modeled effective precipitation will be updated annually by the Department and derived from the Department’s California Simulation of Evapotranspiration of Applied Water model, using Spatial California Irrigation Management Information System data and Parameter-elevation Relationships on Independent Slopes Model data.

 “ENERGY STAR Portfolio Manager” means the tool developed and maintained by the United States Environmental Protection Agency to track and assess building performance.